Actions API

 Create a Post:

-const post = await api.actions.post({
+const post = await api.actions.create({

 type: 'POST',